 |If anyone has changed waves but is not indicated correctly here please contact John Petrosoniak to record the correct wave so we can provide a correct Mad Dog time for you.|

-There are many people and organizations that help us out.
-We acknowledge them here for the generous draw prizes and other assistance.
+There are many people and organizations that help us out with this race each year.
+We acknowledge them here for their generous draw prizes and other assistance last year.

 Supporters of the Mad Dog Scramble